Skip to main content

 3. (First time only) yarn vscode:login to authenticate with Marketplace

-Valid modes accepted by vscode/scripts/install.mjs: package, release, pre-package, pre-release.
-Any other argument exits non-zero.
+Valid modes accepted by vscode/scripts/install.mjs: package, release.

 Reference